thejasvibr/projectushichka/project-progress.md

 * Started inspection of the dataset/files that are spread across 4 smaller hard drives
 	* Looking at redundancies between the 4 drives: in ```ushichka_docs/What is in the Ushichka dataset.ipynb``` notebook
 * Looking up computers + 6 TB hard drives to be ordered

+## Week 3: 29/3 - 02/4

+* Decision to drop the idea of using a database management system as the learning curve may not be worth it.
+* 6TB hard drive delivered